xenon-middleware/xenon/doc/userguide.md

 The __files__, __jobs__ and __credentials__ methods in this
-interface can be used to retrieve various interfaces that the octopus library offers.
+interface can be used to retrieve various interfaces that the Xenon library offers.
 They will be described in more detail below.

-The __getProperties__ method can be used to retrieve the properties used when the octopus was created.
-Most objects created by octopus contain such a __getProperties__ method.
+The __getProperties__ method can be used to retrieve the properties used when the Xenon was created.
+Most objects created by Xenon contain such a __getProperties__ method.
 For brevity, we will not explain these further.